WebBreacher/untappdScraper/README.md

 * Private Untappd profiles are not scraped
 * Without using the Untappd API and without requiring login, it only has access to the last 25 beers a target has consumed.
 While this doesn't sound like a lot, we can learn many things from 25 beers.
 And what if you ran this script every week (or day!)?
 Could you store all the data about a specific person on a rolling basis?
 Yup!
-* It uses the Google Geocoding API which you need to sign up for for the HTML output to be generated
+* It uses the Google Geocoding API which you need to sign up for for the HTML output to be generated (https://developers.google.com/maps/documentation/geocoding/intro)

 ## Usage

+For the web version, just visit https://untappd.osint.ninja!

 ### Requirements